Moissaye Joseph Olgin

-Moissaye Joseph Olgin (Yiddish: משה יוסף אָלגין; March 24, 1878 – November 22, 1939) was a Ukrainian-born Jewish American writer, journalist, and translator in the early 20th century.
+Moissaye Joseph Olgin (Yiddish: משה יוסף אָלגין; March 24, 1878 – November 22, 1939) was a Russian-born Jewish American writer, journalist, and translator in the early 20th century.
 He began his career writing for the Jewish press in support of the Russian Revolution.
 During the First World War, he moved to the United States and settled in New York City, where he continued his career in journalism.
 Much of his work was in support of communism, and he was a founding member of the Workers Party.
 In 1922, he founded The Morning Freiheit, and served as its editor until his death in 1939.

 Early life

-Moissaye Joseph Olgin was born on March 24, 1878, in Buki, Kiev Governorate, in the Russian Empire, to Chaim Aaron Novominsky and Tsipe (Gelman) Novominsky, both of whom were of ethnic Jewish origins.
+Moissaye Joseph Olgin was born on March 24, 1878, in Buki, Kiev Governorate in the Russian Empire (present-day Ukraine), to Chaim Aaron Novominsky and Tsipe (Gelman) Novominsky, both of whom were of ethnic Jewish origins.
 His father worked as a lumber camp employee.

 Olgin received a traditional education in Hebrew.
 After a short period of self-study, he began his studies at the University of Kiev in 1900.

 He was sympathetic to the causes of the Russian Revolution, and first became active in the underground revolutionary movement during his studies at the University of Kiev.
 His writings for Jewish and revolutionary publications earned him some fame among the many Russian Jews, who were heavily oppressed by the government of Tsar Nicholas II.
 He took part in a Jewish revolutionary student group known as "Freiheit" (Freedom).

 In 1901 Olgin was elected chairman of the Students Central Committee.
 The tsarist regime ordered his arrest in April 1903 on a charge of organizing Jewish self-defense groups against anticipated pogroms.